mvdenbog/MPXV_NanoPoreSeq/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9232561/

-# Installation & Usage
+## Installation & Usage

-## Installation
+### Installation
 Using Docker/Singularity.

+All conda/python dependencies are defined in accompanying dependency files:
+ - `conda_installed_packages_base.txt`
+ - `conda_installed_packages_homopolish.txt`
+ - `pip38_installed_packages.txt`

-The provided Singularity file is illustrative of the dependency definitions.
+The provided Singularity file is illustrative of the dependency definitions, and on building a target docker/singularity instance.

 ## Preparation of data